manningstinson/holbertonschool-simple_shell/docs/getline.md

 # getline.c

-**getline.c Summary**

-The `getline.c` file serves a pivotal role in the Simple Shell project, focusing on the processing of user input and managing command line interactions.
-Within this file, several key functions contribute to the functionality of the shell.
-The `input_buf` function is responsible for buffering chained commands, reading from standard input, and dynamically resizing buffers.
-It adeptly detects and processes command chains, removes trailing newlines, and updates the command history.
-The `get_input` function reads user input, manages command chains, and handles the command history, checking for chained commands, iterating through the buffer, and returning the length of the current command.
-Additionally, the `read_buf` function facilitates the reading of a buffer from the specified file descriptor, aiding input retrieval.
-The `_getline` function plays a crucial role in retrieving the next line of input from STDIN, handling buffer allocation, dynamic resizing, and newline character detection.
-Lastly, the `sigintHandler` function effectively blocks Ctrl-C, providing a user-friendly response to the corresponding signal.
-It displays a newline character, a shell prompt, ensuring a smooth and intuitive user experience.
-These functions collectively contribute to the robust handling of user input, enabling proper command execution and enhancing user interaction within the Simple Shell program.
+The getline.c file is integral to the Simple Shell project, primarily handling user input and command line interactions.
+It houses essential functions that contribute to the shell's overall functionality.

 ## `input_buf` Function

-The `input_buf` function buffers chained commands, reads from the standard input, and handles dynamic buffer resizing.
+The `input_buf` function is responsible for buffering chained commands and dynamically resizing buffers.
+It efficiently detects and processes command chains, removes trailing newlines, and updates the command history as needed.

 ```c
 /**